vesparny/fair-analytics/README.md

 ## Setup

-There are 2 ways of running Fair analytics
+There are 2 ways of running Fair Analytics

 ### CLI